JasonLocklin/Dissertation/VWM/Methods.md

 For the covert orienting task, response times were recorded and cue-effect sizes (CES) were calculated for each trial category to measure the effects of leftward and rightward re-orienting.
-Leftward cue-effect size, the measure particularily senstive to the leftward re-orienting deficits in neglect [@Posner1984], was calculated by subtracting reaction times (RTs) to validly cued, right-sided targets from RTs to invalidly cued, left-sided targets, separately for each SOA.
+Leftward cue-effect size, the measure particularly sensitive to the leftward re-orienting deficits in neglect [@Posner1984], was calculated by subtracting reaction times (RTs) to validly cued, right-sided targets from RTs to invalidly cued, left-sided targets, separately for each SOA.